polyaxon/polyaxon/site/docs/setup/connections/registry.md

 ### url

-the url of the registry host.
+The url of the registry host.

 ```yaml
 name: docker-connection-kaniko